SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 1. Describe a water sport you would like to try in the future($*$)

+赛龙舟

++ 历史背景：赛龙舟是中国的一个传统习俗，在每年的端午节，人们都会赛龙舟以此纪念我国伟大的爱国诗人屈原
++ 运动介绍
++ 难点
++ 理由

+For this topic I want to talk about a water sport which is called dragon boat race.
+It is a Chinese traditional custom.
+In the Dragon Boat Festival every year, people will do this sport to commemorate the great patrotic poet QuYuan.

+The racing lanes are straight and their lengths are usually between 400 and 1,000 meters.
+And the course of the competition is chosen on still water field, in this way we can ensure as fair a race as possible.
+Plus, there shouldn't be any water plants, reefs or stakes in the neighborhood, otherwise some accidents might happen and this is what we want to see.
+As for the competitors, there are 23 team members in each team, which consist of a coxswain(舵手), a gong player(锣手), a drummer(鼓手) and 20 paddlers(桨手).
+When the race begins, the coxswain is responsible for the orientation.
+The gong player and drummer are responsible for boosting the morale.
+And it is the paddlers that provide the forward momentum.

+To be honest, it is a difficult sports activity coz it requires that you must have enough stamina and strength.
+Plus, you have to cooperate with your teammates.
+If you don't coordinate well with your teammates, your efforts may backfire.

+But I want to have a try since this can help to strengthen my body and improve my teamwork ability.
+What's more, I can also make new friends in the competition.

 ### 2. Describe a sport you enjoy watching($*$)

+和上一题一样，选取赛龙舟的素材

+For this topic I want to talk about a water sport which is called dragon boat race.
+It is a Chinese traditional custom.
+In the Dragon Boat Festival every year, people will do this sport to commemorate the great patrotic poet QuYuan.

+The racing lanes are straight and their lengths are usually between 400 and 1,000 meters.
+And the course of the competition is chosen on still water field, in this way we can ensure as fair a race as possible.
+Plus, there shouldn't be any water plants, reefs or stakes in the neighborhood, otherwise some accidents might happen and this is what we want to see.
+As for the competitors, there are 23 team members in each team, which consist of a coxswain(舵手), a gong player(锣手), a drummer(鼓手) and 20 paddlers(桨手).
+When the race begins, the coxswain is responsible for the orientation.
+The gong player and drummer are responsible for boosting the morale.
+And it is the paddlers that provide the forward momentum.

+To be honest, it is a difficult sports activity coz it requires that you must have enough stamina and strength.
+Plus, you have to cooperate with your teammates.
+If you don't coordinate well with your teammates, your efforts may backfire.

+I really enjoy watching the dragon boat races coz it's an exciting sports activity.
+You can feel the enthusiasm and cohesion that people exude when they play.
+I hope in the future I can participate in this activity.

 ### 3. Describe an expensive gift that you would like to give someone when you save a lot of money($*$)